ljsinclair/featurebase-docs/docs/concepts/concepts-home.md

 This high-level overview explains how data is arranged in traditional databases and FeatureBase bitmap databases.

-Two terms are useful to understand in data modeling:
 * Cardinality -- the relationships between data
 * Normalization -- the act of arranging the data to